ASHIK11ab/Flask-Series/README.md

 ### Overview:
 - This repository contains tutorials on Flask.
 We started from scratch and we will end this series with all you need to start web development using Flask.
+- Each video has a complete text based version.
+Do check out.
+- Have any queries.
+Just raise an issue.

 ### Index:
 1. [Flask Crash Course](https://github.com/ASHIK11ab/Flask-Series/tree/flask-crash-course)